How to start a podcast

 At the moment, YouTube Podcasts is only available to creators and viewers in the US.

 That’s your starter kit, but the best lesson you can get is going out there and doing it for yourself!
 Good luck with your podding, and if you’re after music or sound effects to accompany your velveteen tones, we’ve got you covered.
-Click here to learn more about some of the best music for podcasts, and sign up for a 30-day free trial below.
+Click here to learn more about some of the best music for podcasts, and browse our catalog below.

 Related posts: